robertzengcn/Marketingtool/README.md

 # Marketing Tool
-This package is a tool help you do some job like transcribe the speech in video, save your time
+This package is a tool help you do follow marketing job:

+1. Transcribe the speech in video
+2. Insert a video into antho video
+3. Translate subtitle files
+4. Insert text into video (todo)

+### Install requirement
+This program require python 3.9 installed
 ### How to use

 Transcribe the speech in video
 ```
 Marketingtool --action transcribe -f videofilepath